App State leaders reflect on COP26 conference

 “I was really interested in networking, developing partnerships, meeting different people from different organizations,” Ball said.

-He was able to speak with CEOs of energy companies, executive directors of nonprofits, representatives from the North Carolina governor’s office that can expand App State’s connections locally and abroad.
+He was able to speak with CEOs of energy companies, executive directors of nonprofits and representatives from the North Carolina governor’s office that can expand App State’s connections locally and abroad.

 For Meznar, the conference was an opportunity to rekindle relationships.
 In the past, App State has partnered with the Sustainable Amazon Foundation from Brazil, which has had members visit App State a handful of times and likewise, App State students and administrators have visited the Amazon as well.